hasnainali9/laravel-surveyjs/readme.md

 ## Security

-If you discover any security related issues, please email makataev.7@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email hasnain01022000@gmail.com instead of using the issue tracker.

 ## Credits

+- [Hasnain Ali][link-author]
 - [Aidyn Makhataev][link-author]
 - [All Contributors][link-contributors]